 Sun is the most important factor in drying wood faster.

 Your wood will dry faster if it is exposed to a lot of sunlight every day.

-So dry lumber in a place where there are as many hours of sun as possible.
+So dry wood in a place where there are as many hours of sun as possible.